• Blog

 • Present their videos and answer class questions

-With this flipped learning dream team, educators can do everything they need to facilitate this highly effective instructional model — from creating their own videos to assembling asynchronous course playlists to embedding formative assessments into multimedia content.
+With flipped learning, educators can do everything they need to facilitate this highly effective instructional model, from creating their own videos to assembling asynchronous course playlists to embedding formative assessments into multimedia content.

 Students and administrators can join in, too, with benefits like learner-made video content and video-based professional development.
 Yes, interactive video forms the heart of the flipped classroom, but it does so much more.